 The only way you can get formula cheaper than the price Costco offers is when you combine a coupon or an Ibotta offer with a sale at a grocery or drugstore.

-17. Buy movie and restaurant gift cards for 20-30% less than face value.
+15. Buy restaurant and gaming gift cards for 20% less than face value.

-And Costco along with Raise.com are my favorite places to snatch up future savings with discounted gift cards!
+And Costco is one of my favorite places to snatch up future savings with discounted gift cards.
+Especially for restaurants and gaming cards like xBOX.

 The hot dog combo is for sure one of the best things to get at Costco.